ethdebug/format/docs/source/format.md

 Reference types (that is, those types for which data location is relevant: `mapping`, `array`, `static_array`, or `struct`) do **not** explicitly include location information.
-Rather, the location specified in a `located` type propagates to any reference types reachable along some path the type referenced in the `located` type's `type` field, provided there is no intermediate `located` type field.
+Rather, the location specified in a `located` type propagates to any reference types reachable along some path from the type referenced in the `located` type's `type` field, provided there is no intermediate `located` type field.

 What follows is an attempt at formal rigor.